|

 And in the Early 20th Century

-parallel ice columns exuding from a vertical crevice in the bark of a tree,
+columns exuding from a vertical crevice in the bark of a tree, many

-suppositions.
-He calls for someone to repeat the process in the
+for someone to repeat the process in the physical laboratory.
+There

 In 1913 he found some frost flowers in Rock Creek